Semantic Understanding of Scenes through the ADE20K Dataset: Abstract

 \section{Abstract}

-Scene parsing, or recognizing and segmenting objects and stuff in an image, is one of the key problems in computer vision.
-Despite the community's efforts in data collection, there are still few image datasets covering a wide range of scenes and object categories with dense and detailed annotations for scene parsing.
-In this paper, we introduce and analyze the ADE20K dataset, spanning diverse annotations of scenes, objects, parts of objects, and in some cases even parts of parts.
-A generic network design called Cascade Segmentation Module is then proposed to enable the segmentation networks to parse a scene into stuff, objects, and object parts in a cascade.
-We evaluate the proposed module integrated within two existing semantic segmentation networks, yielding significant improvements for scene parsing.
-We further show that the scene parsing networks trained on ADE20K can be applied to a wide variety of scenes and objects\footnote{Dataset is available at \url{http://groups.csail.mit.edu/vision/datasets/ADE20K/}.}.
+Semantic understanding of visual scenes is one of the holy grails of computer vision.
+Despite efforts of the community in data collection, there are still few image datasets covering a wide range of scenes and object categories with pixel-wise annotations for scene understanding.
+In this work, we present a densely annotated dataset \textit{ADE20K}, which spans diverse annotations of scenes, objects, parts of objects, and in some cases even parts of parts.
+Totally there are 25k images of the complex everyday scenes containing a variety of objects in their natural spatial context.
+On average there are 19.5 instances and 10.5 object classes per image.
+Based on ADE20K, we construct benchmarks for scene parsing and instance segmentation.
+We provide baseline performances on both of the benchmarks and re-implement the state-of-the-art models for open source.
+We further evaluate the effect of synchronized batch normalization and find that a reasonably large batch size is crucial for the semantic segmentation performance.
+We show that the networks trained on ADE20K are able to segment a wide variety of scenes and objects\footnote{Dataset is available at \url{http://groups.csail.mit.edu/vision/datasets/ADE20K}. \\Pretrained models and code are released at \url{https://github.com/CSAILVision/semantic-segmentation-pytorch}}.